Science and technology policy | Gerald R. Ford School of Public Policy

 Science and technology policy

 Urgent questions at the intersection of science, technology, and public policy are shaping nearly every aspect of our society.
-Science and technology policies shape transportation, communication, public safety, social services, and much more.
+Science and technology policies shape the environment, transportation, communication, public safety, social services, and much more.

-How can we think more creatively to make sure that artificial intelligence achieves its potential but is not used to systematically harm people who are marginalized."
+How can we think more creatively to make sure that artificial intelligence achieves its potential but is not used to systematically harm people who are marginalized?"

 Shobita Parthasarathy, Professor of Public Policy and Director of the Science, Technology, and Public Policy program